 With that, it’s time to go onto the (clearly) Japanese Tinies!

 Japan-made Boom Crane (model 680): This is one of the more famous of the larger Tiny Tonkas.
 It featured an extended chassis (by way of a plastic flat-bed riveted to the basic semi chassis) on which was mounted the swivel crane.
 From all I’ve seen, these and those made for the UK and other markets were all made by Bandai in Japan under license of Tonka, but these Japanese-market boom cranes were labeled with the P&H company logo and came in a box in Japanese.
 Doug graciously provided photos of this nice example.

 Japanese snorkel pumper.
 An interesting snorkel pumper from Japan.
 See the tinytonkatoys.com for another example.
 These appear to be from the late 1970s, but I haven’t see a box or other material to confirm this.

-Semi and car carrier.
-This photo was sent to me from Japan and shows a car carrier with a rear ramp that lowers (Tonka Rico / Mini Sanson made a version like this in Spain; see tinytonkatoys.com from an example in blue).
-Also shown a semi truck with a single rear axle like the one above.
+Car carrier.
+Doug sent me a great example of a boxed car carrier in September 2020.
+The cars are different from the simple US-made versions.
+In that the US versions don’t have a rear ramp that lowers (Tonka Rico / Mini Sanson made a version like this in Spain; see tinytonkatoys.com from an example in blue).
+This one is pictured on the side of its box.

-Japanese tanker truck.
+Fuel tanker truck.
 More from Japan, this shows a tanker style used in other Tonka series, but one which I’ve never seen before in the Tiny Tonka size.
-It’s so odd it almost looks fake, but the tires/axle on the fuel tank are consistent with a Tiny Tonka.
+It appears to have the same box as the semi truck with removable crates shown above.
+Very cool!